 Dr. Moynihan performs the skin resurfacing procedure in his office-based facility or in an outpatient surgical center.
-The procedure can take anywhere from fifteen minutes to an hour to complete and may be performed with local anesthesia or sedation.
+The procedure can take anywhere from 15 minutes to an hour to complete and may be performed with local anesthesia or sedation.

-Peels come in three different strengths and include, from the mildest to the deepest, glycolic acid peels, trichloroacetic acid (TCA) peels, and phenol peels.
+Chemical peels come in three different strengths.
+From the mildest to the deepest, they are glycolic acid peels, trichloroacetic acid (TCA) peels, and phenol peels.
 The chemical solution peels away the top layers of the skin, producing a smoother and more youthful appearance.

-Dermabrasion is a procedure which removes the top layer of skin through a method of controlled surgical scraping using a high speed rotating brush.
+Dermabrasion is a procedure that removes the top layer of skin through a method of controlled surgical scraping using a high speed rotating brush.
 Dermabrasion can smooth the skin and improve the appearance of wrinkles and scars.

 Men and women who are seeking an improvement in skin quality may be good candidates for skin resurfacing.
 Aggressive skin resurfacing is not advised for patients with darker skin types.

 During the consultation, your skin will be examined, your medical history taken, and your goals discussed.
-A treatment plan will be recommended and all aspects of the procedure will be explained including the anesthesia, the recovery, the risks, the costs and so on.
+A treatment plan will be recommended, and all aspects of the procedure will be explained including the anesthesia, the recovery, the risks, the costs, and so on.

 All surgery carries some risk.
 For skin resurfacing, this may include the risk of hyper or hypo pigmentation, prolonged redness, and scarring.

 Patients will need to check with their own insurer.
-In general, skin resurfacing procedures which are performed for cosmetic reasons alone are usually not covered.
+In general, skin resurfacing procedures which are performed for cosmetic reasons alone are not covered.
 When treating a deformity or skin injury, some degree of coverage may be available.

 Fill out the form and our courteous staff will get back to you.